Getting started with Cloudflare Zero Trust

 User seats can be removed for Access and Gateway at My Team > Users.
 Removing a user will have consequences both on Access and on Gateway:

-The Revoke action will terminate active sessions, but will not remove the user’s consumption of an active seat.
+The Revoke action will terminate active sessions and log out active devices, but will not remove the user’s consumption of an active seat.